-House refuse and Street Refuse, its disposal by means of refuse destructors.
+House and street refuse, its disposal by means of refuse destructors.
 Construction of roads and footpaths from the sanitary point of view.

-To facilitate the study of the subject, models will be used where possible, with lantern slides and diagrams and visits to typical works will be arranged when time permits.
+To facilitate the study of the subject, models will be used where possible, with lantern slides and diagrams.
+Visits to typical works will be arranged when time permits.